tux-friend/newTOV/README.md

 # newTOV
-solver for stellar equations with tabulated EOS, switch between newtonian or TOV equations hence the name newtonian + TOV = newTOV :-)
+solver for stellar equations with tabulated EOS, switch between newtonian or TOV equations
+hence: the name newtonian + TOV = newTOV :-)

 ## Description
 Creates a 1D profile for a star with given EoS table.
 This 1D profile then can be used for e.g. SPH simulations.